 Do you have a Hisense TV?
 Now, you might be thinking, why I’m asking this question, right?
-Well, I have gone through a really frustrating error, and I think I’m not the only one.
-After the recent OS update on Hisense TV, YouTube is not working or giving a not supported error.
+Well, I have gone through a frustrating error, and I think I’m not the only one.
+After the recent OS update on Hisense TV, YouTube is not working or giving an un-supported error.

-But, now nothing to worry aFix: YouTube TV channels or shows restarting or jumping backwardbout as I have fixed this issue for my device, and guess what?
+But, now nothing to worry about as I have fixed this issue for my device, and guess what?
 In this article, I’ve mentioned all the fixes I tried and found successful.
 So, let’s get started with the fixes and check if these fixes help you resolve the not-supported error for the YouTube app on your Hisense TV.

 - How To Fix HiSense TV Youtube Not Working / Not Supported Error